Trade Idea Wrap-up: GBP/USD - Stand aside

 Stop : -

-Cable has fallen again after retreating from yesterday's high of 1.2433, suggesting near term downside risk remains for test of 1.2300, however, reckon downside would be limited to the lower Kumo (now at 1.2281) and support at 1.2270 should remain intact, bring further choppy trading later.
-Only a break of 1.2270 would suggest the rebound from 1.2199 has ended, bring further decline to 1.2240.
+Although cable has fallen again after meeting renewed selling interest at 1.2198 and near term downside risk remains for recent decline to extend weakness to 1.2030-35 (50% projection of 1.2433-1.2107 measuring from 1.2198), loss of downward momentum should prevent sharp fall below there today and reckon previous chart support at 1.1995 would hold from here, risk from there has increased for a rebound to take place soon.

-In view of this, would not chase this fall here and would be prudent to stand aside in the meantime.
-Above 1.2390-95 would revive bullishness and signal the retreat from 1.2433 has ended, bring retest of this level, break there would add credence to our view that a temporary low has been formed at 1.2199 earlier this week and extend gain to 1.2450 and later 1.2485-90 (50% Fibonacci retracement of 1.2775-1.2199)
+In view of this, would not chase this fall here and would be prudent to stand aside for now.
+Above the Kijun-Sen (now at 1.2118) would bring rebound to 1.2150 but break of the latter level is needed to suggest a temporary low is possibly formed, bring a stronger rebound towards resistance at 1.2198.

 About the Author